rockstor/rockstor-doc/howtos/clients.rst

 share.
 For instance, while **Samba** exports can be accessed by Linux, Windows, and macOS clients alike, **NFS** exports cannot be easily accessed from Windows clients.
 In addition, each protocol varies in its performance and ease of access.
-As a result, the decision of using a protocol over another for a given share ultimately depends on your exact needs.
+As a result, the decision to use one protocol over another for a given share ultimately depends on your exact needs.
 We can however make the general recommendations below: